In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Save your work.

 You have configured the folder structure and application actions.
-In the next step, you will configure the Navigation Drawer.

-The menu will have 4 items:
+The menu will have four items:

-To build the Navigation Drawer for your application, follow these steps:
+To build the navigation drawer for your application, follow these steps:

-1. Select and expand SearchAndInbox in the Groups table view and then click Add Item.
+1. Expand SearchAndInbox and click Add Item.

 1. Select Add Group in the Groups section.